ignc-research/arena-rosnav/docs/Gui.md

 ## Getting started
-Navigate to the gui directory and start the gui Disclaimer ! please use python3 and preinstall pyqt5 to avoid any conflicts
+Navigate to the gui directory and start the gui Disclaimer! : please use python3 and preinstall pyqt5 to avoid any conflicts
 ```
 cd ~/catkin_ws/src/arena-rosnav/arena_configs_gui.py
 python ./arena_configs_gui.py